ilyde-platform/generic-template/{{ cookiecutter.repo_name }}/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with useful commands ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── datasets
-    │   ├── <dataset1>      <- ReadOnly Dataset attached to this project.
+    │   ├── <dataset1>      <- Dataset attached to this project.
-    │   ├── <dataset2>      <- ReadOnly Dataset attached to this project.
+    │   ├── <dataset2>      <- Dataset attached to this project.
-    │   ├── <dataset3>      <- ReadOnly Dataset attached to this project.
+    │   ├── <dataset3>      <- Dataset attached to this project.
-    │   └── <dataset4>      <- ReadOnly Dataset attached to this project.
+    │   └── <dataset4>      <- Dataset attached to this project.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │